-The Bank of New York Mellon Trust Company, N.A. is the Subordinate Indenture Trustee under the Subordinate Indenture pursuant to which the Subordinate Bonds are issued and outstanding.
+[The Bank of New York Mellon Trust Company, N.A. is the Subordinate Indenture Trustee under the Subordinate Indenture pursuant to which the Subordinate Bonds are issued and outstanding.
 The Bank of New York Mellon has entered into Qualified Swap Agreements with the Authority.
 The Bank of New York Mellon Trust Company, N.A. and The Bank of New York Mellon are affiliated and are subsidiaries of The Bank of New York Mellon Corporation.
-BANA has entered into Qualified Swap Agreements with the Authority.
-BANA is a party to the reimbursement agreement related to the [202 Series Bonds]. and is also a party to the several Outstanding Reimbursement Agreements.
-BofA Securities, Inc. is an underwriter and a remarketing agent for some of the Authority's outstanding Senior Bonds.
-BofA Securities, Inc. and BANA are affiliated and are subsidiaries of Bank of America Corporation.
+Bank of America, N.A. has entered into Qualified Swap Agreements with the Authority.
+Bank of America, N.A. is also a party to the Reimbursement Agreement.
+BofA Securities, Inc. is an underwriter with respect to the [202_Series Bonds] and is a remarketing agent for some of the Authority's outstanding Senior Bonds.
+BofA Securities, Inc. and Bank of America, N.A. are affiliated and are subsidiaries of Bank of America Corporation.
+Citibank, N.A. has entered into Qualified Swap Agreements with the Authority.
+Citigroup Global Markets Inc. is an underwriter with respect to [202 Series Bonds] and is a remarketing agent for some of the Authority's outstanding senior Bonds.
 JPMorgan Chase Bank, National Association has entered into Qualified Swap Agreements with the Authority.
 J.P.
-Morgan is an underwriter with respect to the [202 Series Bonds] and is a remarketing agent for some of the Authority's outstanding Senior Bonds.
+Morgan Securities LLC is an underwriter with respect to the [202_Series]

+Bonds] and is a remarketing agent for some of the Authority's outstanding Senior Bonds.
 J.P.
-Morgan and JPMorgan Chase Bank, National Association are affiliated and are subsidiaries of JPMorgan Chase & Co.
-TD Bank is a party to the reimbursement agreement related to the [202 Series Bonds], and is also a party to an Outstanding Reimbursement Agreement.
-TD Securities (USA) LLC is an underwriter and a remarketing agent for some of the Authority's outstanding Senior Bonds.
-TD Securities (USA) LLC and TD Bank are both wholly-owned subsidiaries of The Toronto-Dominion Bank and part of TD Bank Group.
-TD Securities (USA) LLC is not a bank and is a distinct legal entity from TD Bank.
-TD Bank may have other banking and financial relationships with the Authority or any other party that may be involved in this transaction.
-Wells Fargo Bank, National Association is serving as underwriter for the [202 Series Bonds] and as remarketing agent for the [202 Series Bonds].
-Wells Fargo Bank, N.A. has entered into Qualified Swap Agreements with the Authority.
-See APPENDIX A - "OUTSTANDING AUTHORITY OBLIGATIONS - Qualified Swap Agreements" and "OTHER AUTHORITY OBLIGATIONS - Credit Facilities."
+Morgan Securities LLC and JPMorgan Chase Bank, National Association are affiliated and are subsidiaries of JPMorgan Chase & Co.
+Goldman Sachs Mitsui Marine Derivative Products, L.P. has entered into Qualified Swap Agreements with the Authority.
+Goldman Sachs Mitsui Marine Derivative Products, L.P.
+Goldman Sachs & Co.
+LLC are affiliated and are subsidiaries of The Goldman Sachs Group Inc. Goldman Sachs & Co.
+LLC is an underwriter with respect to the [202_Series Bonds] and is a remarketing agent for certain of the Authority's outstanding Senior Bonds.
+Morgan Stanley Capital Services LLC has entered into a Qualified Swap Agreement with the Authority.
+Morgan Stanley & Co.
+LLC is an underwriter with respect to the 202_Series Bonds.
+Morgan Stanley & Co.

+LLC are affiliated and are subsidiaries of Morgan Stanley.]
+See APPENDIX A - "OUTSTANDINGAUTHORITY OBLIGATIONS - Qualified Swap Agreements" and "OTHER AUTHORITYOBLIGATIONS - Credit Facilities."